WaterPath-Project/waterpath-data-schemas/README.md

 ## Data validation scripts

 The **example** folder includes an (example) data validation script using a schema file with real data from Kampala, Uganda.
 The source dataset and individual data files are expressed in CSV format, using a specific decimal system ("." as decimal separator, "," as thousands separator).

+The data validation script runs on Python and the [tableschema](https://pypi.org/project/tableschema/) utility library.